post-title

 Prepare for the Exam: Follow any instructions provided by the facility, such as avoiding deodorant on the day of the exam.

-Healthy Habits to Reduce Risk
+How Can Healthy Habits Reduce the Risk of Breast Cancer?

 While early detection is crucial, adopting healthy habits can help reduce your risk of breast cancer: